Kiana-Jahanshid/Face_Verification/README.md

 in this project we have used [`insightface`](https://github.com/deepinsight/insightface) package for face analysis task .

-+ it's Detection Model :  SCRFD
++ it's Detection Model is :  SCRFD
-+ it's Recognition Model  :  ResNet
++ it's Recognition Model is :  ResNet
 <br/>

 ###  Reasons for using insightface :